 Underfloor heating running cost

-The cost of electricity per unit is much higher than gas or even a heat pump.
+The cost of electricity per unit is often higher than gas or a heat pump.
 However, electric underfloor heating might be more affordable if you have a low-cost electrical supply, such as wind or solar power.

-If you’re yet to start your own DIY conservatory project and think you’d benefit from underfloor heating installation, it would help to plan this right at the start of the process – why not take a look at our DIY conservatories page.
+If you’re yet to install your conservatory and think you’d benefit from underfloor heating, it can help to plan the installation at the start of the project.